 Sound static analyzers (such as Astrée) have been successfully applied to check run-time errors in safety-critical sequential software, but far less tools are available for the analysis of concurrent software.
 Polyspace Code Prover can identify shared variables accessed by concurrent threads, but cannot precisely identify data races and lacks OS support so that OS-related information has to be provided manually.
 Earlier versions of the state-of-the-art industrial analyzer Astrée have been restricted to analyzing sequential code and did not support natively task-interleaving.
 To overcome this restriction ENS has developed AstréeA, a research prototype extending Astrée to check for run-time errors in multi-task C software consisting of millions of lines of code [9].
 Concurrency effects like preemptions, task priorities, and critical sections can be soundly and precisely taken into account.
 AstréeA provides mechanisms to model operating systems by mapping the OS functionality to efficient stub libraries.
 In the course of the FORTISSIMO project the AstréeA mechanisms have now been transferred to Astrée and have been further enhanced.
 Currently OS support is provided for avionic software running under an ARINC 653 OS [10], and automotive software running under OSEK and AUTOSAR OS [11].
-However, the AUTOSAR support is limited to system specifications in .oil format and does not extend to the service libraries, as, e.g., CAN or DEM libraries.
-Furthermore some OSEK/AUTOSAR OS mechanisms like task chaining, the priority inheritance protocol, and enabling/disabling interrupts are not precisely modelled yet, which can cause false alarms.
-Astrée also must be extended to handle true concurrency found in multi-cores.
-It employs an overly conservative model of memory coherence, causing false alarms.
-The faults it detects are inherited from its roots in sequential program analysis: it only partially takes into account concurrency-specific faults, including detection of data races, but does not check for deadlocks, livelocks, starvation, or priority inversions.
+In ASSUME, the AUTOSAR support, which had been limited to system specifications in .oil format, has been extended to the service libraries, as, e.g., CAN and DEM.
+Furthermore some OSEK/AUTOSAR OS mechanisms like phases of execution, the priority inheritance protocol, and enabling/disabling interrupts have been modelled in the FORTISSIMO project.
+Detection of deadlocks has been added in ASSUME.
+Now, Astrée can find concurrency-specific faults, including detection of data races, deadlocks, and priority inversions.

 The static analyzer framework Goblint is another emerging academic tool for concurrent programs.
 It has been elaborated in the scope of the MBAT project to prove the absence of data races in concurrent code as well as in interrupt-driven OSEK applications.
-Goblint is currently imprecise with respect to global data, and not able to precisely model sophisticated synchronization primitives such as sending and receiving of events or suspending and resuming of tasks (often employed in embedded software to enforce scheduling policies).
+The resulting prototype was imprecise with respect to global data, and not able to precisely model sophisticated synchronization primitives such as sending and receiving of events or suspending and resuming of tasks (often employed in embedded software to enforce scheduling policies).
+In ASSUME, the precision has been improved by better handling of casts between different types, support for context-sensitive warnings has been added, and the regression test infrastructure has been improved.

-A third tool, the MEMICS analyzer, was developed in the ARAMiS project to detect race conditions in concurrent software.
+A third tool, the MEMICS analyzer, was developed in the ARAMiS project to detect race conditions in concurrent software by bounded model checking.
 Its focus is on the analysis of low-level code (close to machine code).
-It incorporates an elaborate memory model and deals well with pointer structures.
+It incorporates an elaborate memory model including malloc and free and deals well with pointer structures.